JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 3. Tap and shake to level the grinds
 4. Tamp with a second paper filter using the plunger, remove carefully to avoid air turbulence messing up the tamped grinds and filter
 5. (Optional) Drop in a metal filter to avoid the second filter from floating up (higher the temp, the more likely this will happen due to more CO2 release)
-6. Pour 150g of water, optionally using a long spoon/object to break the water's fall
+6. Pour 150g of water, optionally using a long spoon/object to soften the water's fall even further
-7. Let steep 60s or more (without the plunger)
+7. Let steep 60s or more (without the plunger to avoid early pressure)
 8. Add plunger, and do a slow plunge, around 60-120s

 ## Immersion technique